Back to Blog

 • Construction — workers paid per task completed

-The Six Elements of Compliant Compensation
+The Six Elements CompliCalc Tracks

-2. Training pay - Paid at a separate rate if applicable
+2. Training pay — paid at a separate rate if applicable

-5. Semi-monthly bonuses - With overtime premiums
+5. Semi-monthly bonuses — flat-sum bonuses with overtime under Alvarado v.
+Dart Container

-Why Compliance Matters
+Why the Math Matters

-Violations of §226.2 can result in:
+Violations of §226.2 can expose employers to:

-• $50-100 penalty per employee, per pay period
+• $50–$100 statutory penalties per employee, per pay period under Labor Code §226.2(h)

 Getting Help